BaderSZ/Coding-Style/README.txt

                     *Custom Coding Style*

-A custom coding style, made for C++ (other languages coming soon) designed to be readable, neat yet fully functional.
+A custom coding style, made for C++ (other languages coming soon) designed to be perfectly readable and fully functional.

 This xml is the coding style export I use for Eclipse CDT.
 To import, go to Preferences -> C/C++ -> Coding Style -> Formatter -> Import.